petermilan/google-fit-web/api/README.md

 # API
+Free time project to demonstrate usage of Google API.
 Simple wrapper over Google Fit api, which handles  oauth requests, and also communication to Google API.

 ## Install